Migrations

 Checking readiness

-ar check verifies, without changing anything, that every database the active
+active-record check verifies, without changing anything, that every database the active

 environment expects exists and has all migrations applied.
 It exits non-zero